 Step # 06

 Since every part of your floor lamp is wrapped inside the box, it’s time to cross-check.
 Look for the seals and tapes if they are secured in place.
-Exposure from any of the edges or loose packing might result in damage.
+Exposure to any of the edges or loose packing might result in damage.

 Before you put the boxes into the moving van or truck, this needs to be done.

 Hope you’ve now found out how to pack floor lamps for moving?
 Make sure you have all the supplies required nearby to make the process smooth.
-Start by unplugging and leaving the lamp cool down for an hour or two.
+Start by unplugging and leaving the lamp to cool down for an hour or two.